RickDW/presentation-template/README.md

 python3 -m http.server
 ```

+for example.

-This template includes all of the standard reveal.js plugins as well as the manim-revealjs
+This template includes all of the standard reveal.js plugins as well as the [manim-revealjs plugin](github.com/RickDW/manim-revealjs).
+This plugin makes it easy to use the [Manim](www.manim.community) animation software for your presentations.